sprajjwal/game-coop/README.md

 # How to play:
 The game starts with a prompt asking how many people are trying to play and what are their names.
 Once this is done, the game starts, everyone in order of names they entered see a screen with possible actions and gold they have.
 Since only a player gets to see what influences they have, they can pretend to have any influence and use any abilitiy.
-This however gives a chance to others to contest the palyer whether they have the card or not.
+This however gives a chance to others to contest the palyer whether they have the card or not. <br/>
 In case of contest, if the player doesn't have the influence, the action doesn't go through and the player has to kill one of it's influence.
-However, if the player did have the influence they claimed to have, the contestor looses an influence and the action goes through.
+However, if the player did have the influence they claimed to have, the contestor looses an influence and the action goes through.<br/>
 Every player can see their cards during their turn without loosing their turn.
 Also, based on the above mentioned rules, actions can be stopped or challenged.